Home » Clapham

 St Bede, Clapham Road, Clapham (former)

 Built as a church for the deaf by Edward Maufe in 1924.
 It became a social club run by the Royal Association of Deaf People but was for sale in 2014.
-A visit in April 2019 shows that it has been bought by the Cherubim and Seraphim Church (upper two images).
+A visit in April 2018 showed that it had been bought by the Cherubim and Seraphim Church (second two images).
+However, the basement halls are still (November 2023) used by Clapham Deaf Sports & Social Club.
+The upper two images show the side of the church in November 2023.